 Appropriate Vaccine Usage

-This tells you the percentage of residents that were administered the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This indicates the percentage of patients that were given the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term patients who needed additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and eating.
-Some argue this is a measure of a patient's well-being.
+This metric is a measure of the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and using the bathroom.
+Some experts argue this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that maintained mobility over time.
-Preserving mobility is usually a great sign for residents' health.
+This indicates the percent of residents that retained mobility levels over time.
+Optimizing mobility is usually a good sign for residents' well-being.

 Hospitalizations